-Chef Brandon Olsen, founder of Restaurant Le Melon, La Banane, Brando’s Fried Chicken, and chef in many of the city’s top kitchens such as Bar Isabel and the Black Hoof, has quietly opened up a new fried chicken joint inside Chef’s Hall, Canada’s first-ever chef-driven community market.
+Chef Brandon Olsen, founder of Restaurant Le Melon, La Banane, Brando’s Fried Chicken, and chef in many of the city’s top kitchens such as Bar Isabel and the Black Hoof, has opened up a new fried chicken joint inside Chef’s Hall, Canada’s first-ever chef-driven community market.

 Branding itself as “arguably Toronto’s best fried chicken,” the menu offers familiar favourites such as fried chicken buckets, sandwiches, and sides including Cajun fries, buttermilk onion rings, kale Caesar salad, and crunchy coleslaw.
 But Olsen has put a spin on traditional fried chicken fare, offering fried chicken buckets and champagne to go.